paweliwaszko/portfolio/bug-reports/BUG-006_Profile_Update_Error.md

 The profile information cannot be updated successfully and the new data is not saved.

-As a result, test case **T144 — Verify updated profile data persists after re-login** cannot be completed.
+As a result, **C85 / T144 — Verify updated profile data persists after re-login** cannot be completed.

 ## Environment